Main content start

 Cardinal Key

 Cardinal Keys reduce or eliminate the need to use your SUNet ID and password for web-based logins and VPN connections.
 They will simplify your login experience while also providing stronger protection for your account.
-For many members of the Stanford community, Cardinal Keys will be required to log into axess.stanford.edu, webmail.stanford.edu, and Stanford's Google Drive starting Summer, 2021.
+For many members of the Stanford community, Cardinal Keys required to log into axess.stanford.edu, webmail.stanford.edu, and Stanford's Google Drive.

 Modern Device Management